AmirYalamov/YalamovPing/README.md

 ![ping help screen](https://github.com/AmirYalamov/cloudflare-internship-2020-systems-submission/blob/master/images/pinghelp.png)

-## Using ping
+## Using Ping
-To use the ping utility, enter the command to run ping and either a hostname or IP address as an argument.
+To use the ping utility, make sure that you have a working network connection by being connected to WiFi or by Ethernet cable.
+Then enter the command to run ping and either a hostname or IP address as an argument.
 For example, both commands are valid:

 ```bash
 sudo ./ping google.com